 And just when you didn’t think his speech could step it up or take it any further, he elevated it.
 He talked about things people are afraid to talk about, the horrors many try to forget, and the pain that our country was founded on.
 There were no limits with Anansi.

 It left a mark.
-And if it did that for me, I can’t even begin to imagine the sort of mark it would leave on someone who understands Anansi’ words first hand and whose life has been changed by these injustices.
+And if it did that for me, I can’t even begin to imagine the sort of mark it would leave on someone who understands Anansi’s words firsthand and whose life has been changed by these injustices.
 And with that thought in mind, I’d like to give all the kudos, electronic cookies, anything mildly rewarding, to Orlando Jones.

 I don’t think anyone could’ve done a better job.